Enjoy 48 Hours of Winter Fun in Albany Without Any Snow

 The Morgan State House is Albany's ultimate urban inn, and you can find it right across from Washington Park.
 They offer beautifully appointed guest rooms in their main building, and while each one is unique in style and amenities, they all come with luxurious beds and pillows to ensure you have a good night's sleep.
 A continental breakfast is available for guests daily.

-Or, stay at the conveniently located Fairfield Inn & Suites Albany Downtown, which is up the road from the Times Union Center.
+Or, stay at the conveniently located Fairfield Inn & Suites Albany Downtown, which is up the road from the MVP Arena (the former Times Union Center).
 This modern hotel combines outstanding service with comfortable guest rooms and excellent amenities.
 They have traditional guest rooms with one or two beds and spacious suites, some of which have a fireplace or whirlpool tub.
 Fairfield Inn & Suites is currently offering complimentary breakfast to-go options.

 Saturday Morning: Take an Energizing Hike at the Albany Pine Bush Preserve